Redocly/redocly-cli/docs/rules/spec.md

 ## API design principles

 It's important to conform to the specification so that tools work with your API document.
-Doing so makes writing and maintenance of API definitions easier.
+Doing so makes writing and maintenance of API descriptions easier.

 ## Configuration